gklyne/I-D/app/app.md

     app://32a423d6-52ab-47e3-a9cd-54f418a48571/fonts/Coolie.woff

 The application is now confident that all hyperlinked files are indeed present in the archive.
-In its database it notes which ZIP file corresponds to UUID `32a423d6-52ab-47e3-a9cd-54f418a48571`.
+In its database it notes which `tar.gz` file corresponds to UUID `32a423d6-52ab-47e3-a9cd-54f418a48571`.

 If the application had encountered a malicious hyperlink